CarCareTruth Score

 As an Amazon Associate I earn from qualifying purchases.
 Full disclosure

-Prices may varyHealth score is for adult use as intended, per the manufacturer's SDS.
+Prices may varyHealth score is for adult use as intended.
+No manufacturer SDS is on file, so it is translated from the ingredient chemistry.
 It does not model child ingestion, accidental spill cleanup, or off-label use.
 See the safety panel below for full hazard classification, and /disclaimer for the full editorial scope.

 No Safety Data Sheet on file.

-CarCareTruth has not received a Safety Data Sheet from the manufacturer for this product.
-Hazard classification and PPE cannot be cited.
+CarCareTruth has not received a Safety Data Sheet from the manufacturer for this product, so no GHS hazard classification can be cited, and no PPE tier has been published for it.
+Absence of a tier does not imply “not needed”.
 Request an SDS from the manufacturer before use.

-This product ranks #7 of 18 in Ceramic Coating.Three above it ↓
+This product ranks #10 of 29 in Ceramic Coating.Three above it ↓

-Last reviewed June 14, 2026
+Last reviewed July 16, 2026

 A rapid-cure update to the original IX · manufacturer-stated 4-hour cure vs. 24 hours, applied wipe-on / buff-off.
 Wash, clay bar, IPA-wipe, then work panel by panel in the shade.
 No published flash-window · easier than tight alkoxysilane formulas.
 Kit includes the applicator, microfiber, and nitrile gloves, but not the mandatory IPA panel-wipe.
-Early owner feedback reports easy application and strong initial gloss, though the owner base is still modest; the 3-year label claim has no community confirmation, and the original IX's 12-to-18-month track record does not transfer · the formula has changed.
+Early owner feedback reports easy application and strong initial gloss, though the owner base is still modest; the 3-year claim has no community confirmation, and the original IX's 12-to-18-month track record does not transfer · the formula has changed.

 Best for home detailers who want a beginner-accessible first ceramic coating and are comfortable being early adopters of a 2025-launch product.
 Skip it if you want a multi-year durability claim backed by independent forum follow-up · Gyeon Q2 Mohs EVO and other SiO2 / polysilazane kits with established community data are better.